Fredericksburg in the Texas Hill Country AVA

 Fredericksburg in the Texas Hill Country is an American Viticultural Area (AVA) located in central Texas surrounding the town of Fredericksburg.
-The 110 sqmi area was established as the nation's 125th and Texas’ third AVA on December 22, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Karl W. Koch of the Pedernales Vineyard, on behalf of local vintners, proposing a viticultural area in Gillespie County, Texas, to be known as "Fredericksburg in the Texas Hill County."
+The 110 sqmi appellation was established as the nation's 103^{th} and Texas' third AVA on December 22, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Karl W. Koch of the Pedernales Vineyard, on behalf of local vintners, proposing a viticultural area in Gillespie County, Texas, to be known as "Fredericksburg in the Texas Hill County."

 The viticultural area lies entirely in Gillespie County and equidistant approximately 80 mi west of Austin and northwest from San Antonio.
 At the outset, there were approximately eight vineyards cultivating 50 acre of wine grapes.
 Additionally, there were many commercial peach growers in the area with experimental vineyards.